sjitech/sji-android-screen-capture/README.md

 ==========================

-No-Root-Needed Android Fast Screen Capture & Caster & Recorder & Remote Controller From PC's Browser This project is aimed to provide a fast way to capture android screen and view,record,remote control it from PC's HTML5 browser.
+No-Root-Needed Android Fast Screen Capture & Caster & Recorder & Remote Controller From PC's Browser This project is aimed to provide a fast way to capture android screen and live view,share,record,remote control it from PC's HTML5 browser.
 No Root Required: You need NOT root your android device) It's real time (can encode 4+ frames/second for 1920x1080 screen.
 If shrink size to 320xauto image, can encode at 8+ frames/second).
 And it's low bandwidth usage (typically 150,000 bytes/second).
 This product will do encoding in host and android by ffmpeg.
 Support Chrome, Firefox, Safari.
 Windows/Mac/Linux/Unix